 Photo by Trevor Bexon/Shutterstock.com

-A lawsuit that promises to be one of many was filed yesterday to stop Donald Trump’s sabotage of the mail leading up to the presidential election.
+A lawsuit that promises to be one of many was filed recently to stop Donald Trump’s sabotage of the mail leading up to the presidential election.

 Mondaire Jones et al. v.
 U.S. Postal Service, Postmaster General, and Donald Trump was brought by Democratic candidates for national and state congressional seats, as well as voters who cast mail ballots to protect themselves against the COVID-19 pandemic.
 Several state attorneys general are expected to file litigation this week.